 PCS is fortunate to attract and retain highly experienced administrators from the education and business sectors who lead the Charter School's operations and management functions.
 All staff and personnel must demonstrate the abilities to carry out the responsibilities of their positions effectively and must conduct themselves at all times in a manner consistent with the highest standards of personal character and professionalism.
-The administrative team currently includes the following positions: Head of School, Vice Principal/Dean of Students, Faculty Dean, Special Education Director/Psychologist, and Academic/College Counselor.
-(See the most recent job descriptions, including employment qualifications, for these positions in Appendix H).
+The administrative team currently includes the following key positions: Head of School, Vice Principal/Dean of Students, Faculty Dean, Special Education Director/Psychologist, and Academic/College Counselor.
+(See administrative job descriptions, including employment qualifications, for these positions in Appendix H.)

-A list of Pacific Collegiate School's current certificated staff is included in Appendix I, and current classified staff are included in Appendix J.
+A list of Pacific Collegiate School's certificated staff is included in Appendix I, and a list of classified staff is included in Appendix J.